 The Board's mission is to ensure the quality of the pedagogical qualification model by ensuring equal assessment of pedagogical proficiency at the different faculties, and recommending decisions for appointment to the faculties, based on the experts' assessments.

 The Staff Disciplinary Board should, in accordance with the Government Agency Ordinance, try issues of discharge from employment requested due to personal circumstances, when the employment is not a trial period employment, disciplinary responsibilities, indictment, suspension or medical examination.
-The Board assembles when necessary.

 The Vice-Chancellor decides on institution-wide policy documents that do not fall under University Board authority, and on matters regarding research, education and finance.
 Decisions are made at the Vice-Chancellor's Executive Meeting, generally held once per week.

 The Admissions Council should investigate and process issues regarding students' admission to first-cycle studies at the University such as

 preparing issues concerning admission and selection to higher education on first-cycle and second-cycle levels, such as guidelines regarding entry requirements and exceptions from certain entry requirements and deviations from regular selection criteria